 The Anita Giampalmi Cystic Fibrosis (CF) Scholarship is awarded through the RCPD in memory and recognition of Anita Giampalmi.
 Anita received her bachelor degree in Elementary Education from MSU in 1993.
 Over the next two years, she followed her dream of working with children as a substitute teacher in Lansing and a pre-school teacher in Troy.

-Historically, the scholarship fund has produced an award in the amount of up to $1,500.
+Award size is based on endowment capacity with anticipation of an award of $4,000 presented annually.
 The recipient is chosen after a review of each applicant’s strengths.
 Criteria include demonstrated academic achievement, academic references, educational and life goals, leadership and other personal qualities, and a written essay.

 The Anita Giampalmi Cystic Fibrosis Scholarship in Action